csebooks/cybersecurity/content.en/CyberSecurity_Applications_and_Case_Studies/delphi_pilot_study.md

 ![Alt text](image-3.png)
 **Figure 11.4** Effective Incident Response Plans

-### 11.6.1.3 Federal Government Cybersecurity Initiatives
+#### Federal Government Cybersecurity Initiatives

-As shown in Figure 11.5, 62.5% of respondents believe that federal governments need

-to improve cyber-security initiatives.
+As shown in Figure 11.5, 62.5% of respondents believe that federal governments need to improve cyber-security initiatives.
 Therefore, the researcher sought to examine what measures governments should take in this regard.

 ![Alt text](image-4.png)
 **Figure 11.5** Federal Government Cybersecurity Initiatives

-**11.6.1.4 Blockchain Secure Internet Transactions**
+#### Blockchain Secure Internet Transactions

 75% of respondents believe that using a technology like Blockchain is a more secure method than using intermediaries to complete Internet transactions (See Figure 11.6 below and in Reitmeier, 2017).
 Therefore, the researcher sought to determine why Blockchain would or wouldn’t help to strengthen an organization’s cyber-security policy manual.